-Analyze the results of this fictional survey of a big family and answer the following questions:
+• Interpret the results of this fictional survey of a big family represented in the graph below and answer the following questions:

 - How many farmers live in this house? - Are there more lawyers than teachers? - How many people in total live in this house? - How many people living in this house are employed (have jobs)? - What is the most frequent (or common) job?
-This is the job with the highest number of people. - Arrange the jobs in ascending order of how many people have them (smallest to biggest).
+This is the job with the highest number of people. - List the jobs in ascending order of how many people have them (smallest to biggest).

-Optional challenge: Learners challenge themselves to represent some of the information from the survey in bar graphs.
+• Optional challenge: Learners challenge themselves to represent some of the information from the survey in bar graphs.
 First, select one category you want to represent.
 Suggestions: age, number of females vs males, education levels etc. Example: